PerfectGym/developer/content/api/users/userdirectdebit.md

 # Direct debit

-This API lest you assign bank account details to a club user.
+This API lets you assign bank account details to a club user.

 {:toc}